 We need the best and the brightest to run our schools, but in many ways, the typical principalship is not designed to attract or keep creative, entrepreneurial leaders.
 In centralized districts, principals’ hands are often tied, and they are not able to make key decisions about their schools.
 The autonomy and accountability that comes along with SBB changes the principal’s job description and may attract a different type of professional into the principalship.

-SBB is often combined with some degree of school choice.
+SBB is often combined with a "portfolio model" school system, where parents have some choice over which school their child attends.
 Since schools receive dollars for every additional child, they have an incentive to reach out to the community and be responsive to parents in order to attract their target number of students.

-SBB districts must create fiscal oversight systems to ensure that funds are being spent appropriately and must also make sure that schools are compliant with state, federal and union regulations.
+SBB districts must create fiscal oversight systems to ensure that funds are spent appropriately and must also make sure that schools are compliant with state, federal and union regulations.
 This is much harder to do when the district isn’t controlling resources directly.
-In addition, SBB requires a rethinking of the accountability system to make sure that principals are being held accountable for results.
+In addition, SBB requires rethinking the accountability system to make sure that principals are held accountable for results.